 That being said, however, you should also know that different programming languages bring in different numbers.
 This is also true in this Python VS Java comparison – if you’re trying to decide whether you should choose Java or Python, the difference in salary might be a big factor that influences your choice.

-So, we’ve finally reached it – the actual Python VS Java comparison.
-We’ll go over the points one by one, and you should be able to make a decision at the very end.
+We’ll go over the points one by one, and you should be able to decide at the very end.
 Let’s start with ease of use.

 Which one is Easier to Use?

 Python’s reputation of being “super easy to use” exceeds itself.
 Even though Java isn’t necessarily a difficult programming language to get a hold of, Python is still seen as the much easier and, well… More readable alternative.